rancher/docs/content/rancher/v2.x/en/tasks/clusters/adding-a-pod-security-policy/_index.md

 5. Click **Save**.

 **Result:** The PSP is applied to the project and any namespaces added to the project.

+>**Note:** After you assign a PSP to a project, it is not applied to any workloads already running in the project.
+To apply your PSP to existing workloads, clone the workloads.